Shrubs and Hedges

 For today’s smaller gardens the traditional Chinese wisterias are just too big.
 If you have a smaller garden, don’t give up the idea of growing this fabulous plant, as an almost forgotten American species has come to the rescue.
 This plant, and its special forms, like the Amethyst Falls Wisteria or the Blue Moon Wisteria, is more manageable, and yet just as beautiful.
 It still grows strongly, but it reaches a more modest size, making these plants ideal in a smaller space.
 Not only that, they also bloom through the summer as well, looking elegant and graceful with clusters of blooms set against the ferny green leaves, instead of hanging from bare branches, as they do in spring.

 If you enjoy growing plants that are useful as well as beautiful then you might want to grow Hops Plants, which will make it possible to brew your own beer with your own special line of hops, or simply stuff a pillow to help you sleep.
 Hops are also attractive fast-growing vines to cover trellis panels or a boring fence.

-Choosing Shrubs and Hedges for your Garden
+Shrubs for Shaping Your Garden

 As well as having interesting features, shrubs are an important way to give form to the planting in your garden.
 Use their shapes – rounded, upright, ground-hugging, and so on, to make an interesting arrangement of forms.
 Mostly this is done with easy-care plants, so that our limited time can be given to more ‘special’ specimens.
 These plants are the backbone of the garden, and a wide variety of shrubs are used.